West Indies anti-piracy operations of the United States: Revenue Marine Service

 Revenue cutters were dispatched to fight the pirates early on.
 The first anti-piracy action from the Revenue Marine Service occurred back in 1793 when the cutter Diligence ran a pirate vessel ashore in the Chesapeake Bay.
 After the success, revenue cutters were charged with suppressing piracy and protecting the shores of America.
 In 1819, the cutter ships USRC Alabama and USRC Louisiana as well as two gunboats joined the first established anti-piracy U.S. Naval fleet.
 The ships fought major engagements with pirates, on the open sea, and a notable Battle of Breton Island.
 On 1818 June 22, boarding parties from the Revenue cutter Dallas seized the privateer Young Spartan, her crew, and the privateer's prize, the Pastora, off Savannah, Georgia.
 The crew of the Pastora had been set adrift, and their fate remained unknown.
 The New York Evening Post noted that the crew of the privateer had committed offenses "that can only be expiated by making their exits on the gallows."

-The Revenue cutter Active captured the pirate vessel India Libre in the Chesapeake Bay on July 18 in 1818.
-On 1819 August 31, the Bravo led by pirate captain Jean Le Farges' vessel engaged cutters Louisiana and Alabama off the coast of Florida.
+The Revenue cutter Active captured the pirate vessel India Libre in the Chesapeake Bay on July 18, 1818.
+On August 31, 1819, the Bravo led by pirate captain Jean Le Farges' vessel engaged cutters Louisiana and Alabama off the coast of Florida.
 The cutters' crews boarded the enemy and took the ship in a hand-to-hand struggle.
 Le Farges, a lieutenant of Jean Lafitte, was later hanged from Louisianas yardarm.